1. We have audited the accompanying financial statements of City Union

 assessments, the auditor considers internal control relevant to the

-Bank''s preparation of the financial statements in order to design audit procedures that are appropriate in
+Bank''s preparation of the financial statements that give a true and

+fair view in order to design audit procedures that are appropriate in

 and appropriate to provide a basis for our audit opinion.

-the explanations given to us, the said accounts together with the accounting policies and notes thereon give the
+the explanations given to us, the aforesaid financial statements

+together with the accounting policies and notes thereon give the

 (i) in the case of the Balance Sheet, of the state of affairs of the

-(ii) in the case of the Profit and Loss Account of the profit for the
+(ii) in the case of the Profit & Loss Account of the profit for the

 year ended on that date; and

 (iii) in the case of the Cash flow Statement, of Cash flows for the

 9. The Balance Sheet and the Statement of Profit and Loss have been

 drawn up in accordance with the provisions of Section 29 of the Banking